© 2026 WGLT

 Staff

-A former youth program worker at a Bloomington nonprofit faces felony charges for allegedly grooming a teenage girl in the program.
+A former youth group leader in Bloomington faces felony charges for allegedly grooming a teenage girl.

-A board member of Western Avenue Community Center [WACC] alerted police to sexual text messages allegedly made by 30-year-old Xavier T. McSwain to one of the teens in the program, according to a probable cause statement that prosecutors presented in McLean County court.
+A board member of Western Avenue Community Center [WACC] alerted police to sexual text messages allegedly made by 30-year-old Xavier T. McSwain to a teenage girl, according to a probable cause statement that prosecutors presented in McLean County court.

 The teen shared with a representative of Western Avenue screenshots of the conversations with McSwain, according to the probable cause statement.
 One of the messages allegedly said, “I ain’t going to lie I wish you were older, but don’t nobody have to know and I’m not trying to get in trouble.”
 He allegedly also told the teen during a gym class at BJHS about conversations he had with another female that were sexual in nature.